-EDUC 535 - READING DIAGNOSIS AND REMEDIATION (3)

-The diagnosis of problems in reading and the exploration of remedial strategies and techniques.
+EDUC 535 - READING DIAGNOSIS AND REMEDIATION (or SPED 535) (3) The diagnosis of problems in reading and the exploration of remedial strategies and techniques.
 Field experience required.
 Prerequisite: EDUC 360 or equivalent.

-EDUC 537 - THEMATIC APPROACHES TO THE TEACHING OF READING AND WRITING (3)
+EDUC 537 - THEMATIC APPROACHES TO LITERACIES INSTRUCTION (3)

-The application of holistic theory to reading and writing instruction in the elementary school.
+The application of holistic theory to literacies instruction in the elementary school including reading and writing.
 Teachers will be immersed in themes and, in turn, create integrated units for their own classrooms.
 Prerequisite: EDUC 360 or equivalent.